 This fall and winter, make sure you are taking all the necessary steps to keep your home, and especially your heating, plumbing, and electrical systems, working safely and efficiently.

 Here is our Outdoor Fall Home Maintenance Checklist to help you prepare your home for the cold weather ahead.

 Outside Fall Home Maintenance

 1. Clean your gutters and downspouts.

 Your gutters should be cleaned every fall.
-While there are companies you can hire to clean your gutters for you, it’s possible to accomplish the task yourself.
+You can hire a company to clean your gutters for you, but it’s possible to accomplish the task yourself.